ddekadt/instrumentally_inclusive_replication_public/README.md

 - [The Nov 29 response by the original authors](https://osf.io/rn6h3/files/km42r)

-- [A brief response to the Nov 29 response](https://github.com/ddekadt/instrumentally_inclusive_replication_public/blob/master/brief_response_nov29/dekadt_brief_response_nov29.html) (to read this, just download the .html file and open it in your browser -- this lets you zoom in nicely if needed).
+- [A brief response to the Nov 29 response](https://www.dropbox.com/scl/fi/kpl8tffidiapoj38m6t73/dekadt_brief_response_nov29.html?rlkey=b4e3gcsborv8fshbtiimon62o&dl=1) (this link will automatically download the .html file from dropbox to your computer -- just open it in any browser to read).

 The repo also includes a few other things: